THE BEST LAS VEGAS PROPERTIES

 interest, benefits, and inherent rights thereof.

-with the National Association of Realtors.
+affiliated with the National Association of Realtors.

-Recording - Filing a document in the public
+Recording - Filing a document in the public records, thereby giving

-records, thereby giving constructive notice to the world of the existence of
+constructive notice to the world of the existence of the document and its

 Reduced Documentation - A method used to determine income

 when qualifying a borrower(s) for a loan.
-Borrower(s) provide their income,
+Borrower(s) provide their income, however

-however no verification documentation is typically required.
+no verification documentation is typically required.

-Rescission - The act of cancellation or annulment
+Rescission - The act of cancellation or

-consumer becomes contractually obligated by, for example, signing the loan
+consummation (when the consumer becomes contractually obligated by, for

-Recorder - The public official who keeps records
+Recorder - The public official who keeps

-"Registrar of Deeds" or "County Clerk."
+as a "Registrar of Deeds" or "County Clerk."

-Recording - The noting in a book of public record
+Recording - The noting in a book of public

 Refinance Transaction - The process of paying off one loan